eBay/griffin/README.md

     job.hdfs.historyfoldername=history
     ```
     If you set the properties as above, you need to make sure the directory "tmp" exists in your local path
-12. Build the whole project and deploy bark-core/target/ROOT.war to tomcat
+12. Build the whole project and deploy griffin-core/target/ROOT.war to tomcat
     ```
     mvn install -DskipTests
     ```
 13. Then you can review the RESTful APIs through http://localhost:8080/api/v1/application.wadl

 ### How to develop
 In dev environment, you can run backend REST service and frontend UI seperately.
-The majority of the backend code logics are in the [bark-core](https://github.com/eBay/DQSolution/tree/master/bark-core) project.
-So, to start backend, please import maven project Bark into eclipse, right click ***bark-core->Run As->Run On Server***
+The majority of the backend code logics are in the [griffin-core](https://github.com/eBay/DQSolution/tree/master/griffin-core) project.
+So, to start backend, please import maven project Griffin into eclipse, right click ***griffin-core->Run As->Run On Server***

 To start frontend, please follow up the below steps.

-1. Open **bark-ui/js/services/services.js** file
+1. Open **griffin-ui/js/services/services.js** file

 2. Specify **BACKEND_SERVER** to your real backend server address, below is an example